Scaling Structure Aware Virtual Screening to Billions of Molecules with SPRINT: Training details

 where the protein, $T^i$, and drug, $D^i$, have been mapped to the SPRINT co-embedding space as $Z_t^i$ and $Z_d^i$, respectively. $Y_i\in\{0,1\}$ is a ground-truth label with value 1 if $T^i$ and $D^i$ are binders or 0 if they are non-binders.
 The pre-sigmoid scalar value, $\alpha$, is used to expand the range of cosine-similarity to the domain of the sigmoid.
 We set $\alpha$ to 5.
+Models are trained for binary classification using standard, supervised cross-entropy loss.

+Binding affinity regression models use the same architecture to learn the co-embedding space, but the final, non-learned components are removed.
+The sigmoid and pre-sigmoid scalar value are removed and the cosine similarity is replaced with a dot-product (Equation~\ref{eq:affinity}).
+This allows the magnitude of drug and target embeddings to impact the prediction as well as increasing the range to all real numbers.
+Regression models are trained with mean squared error loss.

 ConPLex models are trained with the hyperparameters used in the original paper \cite{singh_contrastive_2023}.
 Our Attention Pooling models are trained with a learning rate of $1\times10^{-5}$ and a dropout value of 0.05 for 250 epochs, keeping all other hyperparameters the same as ConPLex training.
-The model checkpoint with the highest validation AUPR during training is evaluated on the test set (Table \ref{tab:dti_aupr}).
+We set weight decay to 0.01 for the binding affinity regression model following hyperparameter tuning on the validation set.
+The model checkpoint with the highest validation AUPR for classification models and MSE for regression models during training is evaluated on the test set (Table \ref{tab:dti_aupr} and~\ref{tab:dti_dg}).

 To enable efficient training on the MERGED dataset, we featurize the unique proteins and molecules before training, storing their representations in memory-mapped files for quick retrieval using the Lightning Memory-Mapped Database Manager (LMDB) library.
-We use PyTorch Distributed Data Parallel (DDP) for huge improvements in training speed \citep{paszke2019pytorch}.
 To address data imbalance in the binding data, for each epoch, we train using all of the drug-target binding pairs, and subsample an equivalent number of non-binding pairs without replacement.
 We observed that models trained with more negatives than positives (at a 3:1 ratio), achieved better virtual screening performance, but had less interpretable attention patterns (Tables \ref{tab:dti_aupr}, \ref{tab:noneg_sample}).
 Models are trained for 20 epochs.
 All other hyperparameters were kept the same.

 The MERGED dataset splits were determined by clustering protein sequences using MMSeqs2 \citep{steinegger2017mmseqs2} at 80\% coverage threshold and 70\% sequence identity, meaning two sequences appear in the same cluster if at least 80\% of residues are aligned with at least 70\% identity.
 Clusters were then assigned to splits by size, with smaller clusters preferentially assigned to test and validation sets until each contained approximately 10\% of the total number of unique proteins.
 The remaining sequences were assigned to training.
 Drug-target interactions were then partitioned according to their protein assignments.
 The final training, validation, and test sets contained 79.5\%, 10.3\%, and 10.2\% of total interactions, respectively.